Which is better for business: A DIY website builder or a customized website?

 Summary

-• Site ownership.
+A customized website gives you access to a greater variety of apps that can potentially increase flexibility and heighten the user experience. - Site ownership.
 With DIY website builders, instead of a more substantial fee upfront, you pay a smaller monthly fee.
 This means, while the content is still yours, you don’t own that original version of your website, you’re merely renting it.

 Pros